Deutsche Bank’s Crypto Custody Service Signals Major Shift in European Banking

 Is Figma’s Bitcoin ETF Disclosure a Game Changer for Corporate Finance?

-Figma’s $70 million Bitcoin ETF disclosure in its IPO filing is sending ripples through corporate finance, signaling a new era of digital asset adoption and treasury innovation.
+Figma's disclosure of a $70 million Bitcoin ETF in its IPO filing is causing a stir in corporate finance, heralding a new phase of digital asset adoption and treasury innovation.

 AvatarEP